AndrewPiemonte/ai-dast-scanner/docs/backend/aws-cdk-deployment.md

 ## Overview

 This guide explains how to deploy the AWS infrastructure for our AI-Enhanced Security Testing platform using AWS CDK.
-The infrastructure consists of VPC, EKS cluster, S3 storage, and optional LLM (SageMaker) components.
+The infrastructure consists of VPC, EKS cluster, S3 storage, and optional LLM Bedrock components.

 ## Prerequisites